 Most biotechnology indices are broad-based and dominated by large companies.
 Biotech stocks tend to be grouped together as a whole, yet areas like immunotherapy trade on their own unique circumstances and innovations.
 Our goal is to give investors a better awareness of immunotherapy and to provide a metric to track its progress.
-Many general investors have missed a tremendous bull run in biotech over the last 5-6 years because they are not familiar with the sector.
+Many general investors have not participated in biotech innovation because they are not familiar with the sector.
 We hope to make biotech more understandable and approachable so they can make educated decisions about whether to participate in the future.

 11. Why cancer immunotherapy?

 Cancer immunotherapy has become an important sector in the biotechnology space and is changing the way many cancers are treated.
 It is expected to become the foundational treatment for cancer disease over the next ten years.
 While traditional medicines like chemotherapies often give cancer a broad punch, the benefit of using immunotherapy is derived from the immune system’s dynamic nature and the way it can more precisely be tailored to fight a patient's disease.
 Interferon alpha (IFN-α), a cytokine, was the first cancer immunotherapy approved in 1986.
 Antibody therapies that facilitate the destruction of cancer cells by the immune system have been widely used since 1997, and the first cell-based immunotherapy, a cancer vaccine to treat prostate cancer, was approved in 2010.
 Today, many new classes of therapies, including checkpoint inhibitors, next generation vaccines, oncolytic viruses, and chimeric antigen receptor (CAR) technologies, are being developed.
 It is the progress of these new therapies that the LCINDX aims to track.